12 Hidden PPC Features You Should Know About

 - Scroll to the bottom to SAVE or you will lose your work.

-11. Expanded Audiences in Display
+11. Optimized Targeting In Display

-By default, Google Ads turns on a feature known as “expanded audiences” which allows Google to serve ads to a similar type of audiences instead of strictly the audience or placements you selected for this campaign.
+By default, Google Ads turns on a feature known as “optimized targeting,” which allows Google to serve ads to a similar type of audience instead of strictly the audience or placements you manually selected for this campaign.

+To save time and expand your reach, keep this setting so ads can serve to new segments likely to convert.

-To control how much or how little of this expansion, find this at the adgroup level:
+Not interested?
+Opt out of this to retain your selected audiences – find this at the Adgroup level:

 - Click on your display campaign name.